6 Best WordPress Caching Plugins Compared

 - User agent and HTTP referrer exclusion patterns.

 - Set automatic expiration times for cache files.

 We followed the plugin’s instructions and simply checked the Yes, enable Comet Cache box and called it a day.

 06. Cache Enabler

-Cache Enabler is the new kid on the block (with only about 100 downloads so far) but it looks promising.
-The plugin is a lightweight caching solution for WordPress that does two things to decrease your site’s page load times – generates static HTML files and provides WebP support.
+Cache Enabler is a lightweight caching solution for WordPress that does two things to decrease your site’s page load times – generates static HTML files and provides WebP support.
 The static HTML files are saved on the server’s hard disk.